 My best productivity time is the morning.
 I find working in front of a computer a valid reason to stay fit.
 I do exercise every day.
 It can be a gym workout, a walk, or some jogging.
 Even skydiving during the weekends helps me stay fit!

 Sleep by far is the most important thing that could affect productivity.
 That is why I make sure to eight hours of sleep every day.
 Lack of sleep causes me to compromise my ability to properly think through decisions.

 Lack of sleep causes me to compromise my ability to properly think through decisions.

 I am most productive in the morning or at any given time when I’m under a lot of pressure.

 When you are deprived of sleep, your mind and body may not function at its best as proper sleep is essential for the normal metabolisms of your body in general.

 If you don’t have the necessary amount of sleep that is needed for a day, definitely, it will lead you to have a very less productive next day until you find time to cover up for the lost sleep.

 In my opinion, it is always better to maintain a proper schedule for sleeping in a way that it does not affect your productivity negatively.
-Keep in mind that a lack of proper amount of sleep for the longer duration of time may lead you to many illnesses.
+Keep in mind that a lack of a proper amount of sleep for a longer duration of time may lead you to many illnesses.